 The family is important to Norwegian society, with members relying on each other for emotional, economic, and social support.
 Families are typically small and close-knit.
-Values like openness and equality are central to the country's family and social life traditionally burn wood to heat their homes, some residences built since the early 2000s are heated by absorbing the ambient temperature of outdoor air through air-to-air heat pumps.
-This process regulates the indoor temperature through fan coils rather than by burning wood, oil, or other polluting materials.
+Values like openness and equality are central to the country's family and social life.